AlticeLabsProjects/nginx-log-zmq/README.md

 			brokerlog_server secondary 127.0.0.1:5556 tcp 4 1000;

 			location /status {
-				# off all messages from brokerlog for this location
+				# mute all messages from brokerlog for this location

 				brokerlog_off all;
 			}

 			location /endpoint {

-				# off main messages from brokerlog for this location
+				# mute main messages from brokerlog for this location
 				brokerlog_off main;

 				# set secondary endpoint for this location